arslanmusaddiq/1DT308-Introductory-Project/BOM.md

 * Internet connection (You might need to use your phone Internet to connect Pico to WiFi).

-In the lab, you should have access to:
+In the IoT lab Kalmar, you should have access to:

 * [Breadboard](https://www.electrokit.com/produkt/kopplingsdack-270-anslutningar/)
 * Wires